dkwdaft/newcasle-puppetry-fest-hand/README.md

 # newcastle-puppetry-fest-hand
 A puppet for the newcastle puppetry festival which has been on display  as part of the Newcastle puppetry festival.
-For the duration of  he Newcastle puppetry festival.
+For the duration of  the Newcastle puppetry festival,to welcome guest   .
 Below is a picture of the puppet on display